 Keep in mind that if you are a steady, year-round source of food, birds are more likely to know and come to your feeders.
 If you only feed birds seasonally, they can still find your feeders, but it may take a few weeks for birds to discover them again each year.

 But feeding birds takes time and costs money.
 If you only choose to fill feeders during the winter, that’s totally cool.
 (And for that matter, if you instead decide to do other things like plant native food sources, that’s great too.)

 Deciding how much seed to buy will depend on how much seed you go through in a month and how much space you have to store it.

->

-> Wild bird stores and/or local bird enthusiast groups may offer especially good sales on seed in the fall.
+Wild bird stores and/or local bird enthusiast groups may offer especially good sales on seed in the fall.
 But also watch for sales throughout the year.
 This can be a good time to stock up on seed if you have a good place to store it.
-(See my post on Storing Birdseed: Two Easy Ways for ideas.)
+(See my post on Storing Birdseed: Three Easy Ways for ideas.)

->

-> I go through a LOT of seed because I have a LOT of feeders, so I often purchase big bags of seed multiple times a month.
+I go through a LOT of seed because I have a LOT of feeders, so I often purchase big bags of seed multiple times a month.
 Other less obsessive birdwatchers may find that they can purchase seed for a month or several months at a time.
 If you keep the seed dry and secure, it should last for several months if it is fresh to begin with.

 The exception is nyjer seed.
 The American Goldfinches who love it will usually only eat it if it is very fresh.
 Once it dries out, they will shun it.
 So only purchase as much as you think you can use in a month.
 (If you do find yourself with less than ideal nyjer seed that the goldfinches won’t eat, try sprinkling some on the ground.
 You may find that some sparrows may still appreciate it.)